related by the Dold-Kan correspondence

 We discuss a model structure on cochain complexes of abelian groups in which the fibrations are the degreewise epis.
 This follows an analogous proof in (Jardine).

 This projective model structure on cochain complexes in non-negative degree is the one that induces via transfer the corresponding model structure on dg-algebras that plays the central role in the Sullivan model of rational homotopy theory.

 (projective model structure on cochain complexs in non-negative degree)

 weak equivalences the quasi-isomorphisms.

-This is a simplicial model category-structure with respect to the canonical structure of an sSet-enriched category induced from the dual Dold-Kan equivalence by the fact that is a category of cosimplicial objects (see there) in a category with all limits and colimits.
+Moreover this is a simplicial model category-structure with respect to the canonical structure of an sSet-enriched category induced from the dual Dold-Kan equivalence by the fact that is a category of cosimplicial objects (see there) in a category with all limits and colimits.

 We spell out a proof of the model structure below in a sequence of lemmas.
 The proof that this is a simplicial model category is at model structure on cosimplicial abelian groups.

 We record a detailed proof of the model structure on with fibrations the degreewise surjections, following the appendix of (Stel).